-This inevitably involves us in "calling those things which be not as though they were."
+This inevitably involves us in "calling those things which are not as though they are."
 (Romans 4:17), because we will be believing and confessing those

-things which cannot be seen (See #1.2).
+"things which cannot be seen" (2 Corinthians 4:18).
 As far as our salvation is

 concerned, we must confess what we believe (See #3.4 Note 2)

 and also confess Jesus (Matthew 10:32-33; Romans 10:9-10).
 The word translated confess1 in these scriptures